open-format/js/README.md

 # What is Open Format?

 Open Format is a suite of developer tools designed to assist web2 developers in creating Web3 applications on multiple EVM blockchains.
-With Open Format, developers can easily build decentralized applications that leverage the unique features of Web3 while enjoying a familiar development experience.
+With Open Format, developers can easily build decentralised applications that leverage the unique features of Web3 while enjoying a familiar development experience.

-Open Format also incorporates a social consensus layer that dedicates a portion of its transaction fees to good causes, making it a socially responsible choice for developers who care about giving back to the community.
+Open Format also incorporates a social conscious layer that dedicates a portion of its transaction fees to good causes, making it a socially responsible choice for developers who care about giving back to the community.

-Whether you're a seasoned Web3 developer or just getting started, Open Format makes it easy to build powerful decentralized applications.
+Whether you're a seasoned Web3 developer or just getting started, Open Format makes it easy to build powerful decentralised applications.

 ## Features